NeoNeqs/nightfall-authentication-server/README.md

 # nightfall-authentication-server
-An authentication server application made in Godot Engine using Mono.
+An authentication server application for nightfall made in Godot Engine using Mono.